cryptiumlabs/stakepi/README.md

 The I2C connections are occasionally finicky.

-If you plan to run this headlessly an automatically restarting systemd service is recommended.
+If you plan to run this headlessly a systemd service is recommended.
+See [stakepi.service](stakepi.service) for an example.